home

 Assign each student a single square in a grid of the symbol we will be working with.
 On their own, they will enlarge this part of the design into a much bigger version by drawing it freehand.
 Each freshly drawn or colored square of the design is then put up on the classroom wall like a puzzle for an amazing creative and HUGE colorful rendition of the image that will be created on the field!

 A wonderful topic to explore is flying dreams.
 One-third of people have them which suggests that in a way . . . we are already aquatinted with our skysight.
 It's been said that we only use a small portion of our brains.
-Could a form of "flight" be locked in inside of us?
+Could a form of "flight" be locked inside of us?
 Children love to explore this topic with art and in writing.
 One very fun way to begin to help students to learn to shift their perspective is to have them design skysight glasses like those below!
 Have students cut them out from a pattern, writing messages/affirmations on the inside panels before folding over and coloring/decorating them.
-This is an empowering way for them to breathe their essence into their intention about awakening their skysight.
+This is an empowering way for them to breathe their essence into their intentions about awakening their skysight.

 skysight